-- ULUND: Lennart Olsson, Torsten Krause ULUND will coordinate the work in Task 3.4 and be responsible for two sub-tasks: 3.4.1 and 3.4.2.
+o ULUND: Lennart Olsson, Torsten Krause

+ULUND will coordinate the work in Task 3.4 and be responsible for three sub-tasks: 3.4.1, 3.4.2. and 3.4.4.
 The work will mainly be based on linking the real-world cases of the selected exemplars to a theoretical understanding of how various ES/NC might best be governed.
-Understanding of ecosystem functions of ES/NC and corresponding socio-economic conditions will be essential to take into consideration.
-Property (and user) rights have been selected as the most salient institution, hence a special sub-task on this. - IEEP: Patrick ten Brink, Marianne Kettunen and Leonardo Mazza IEEP will be responsible for sub-task 3.4.3.
-The work will focus on assessing the current level of integration of ES / NC into policies and governance, with focus on identifying gaps in integration, synergies and trade-offs between different policies and their governance.
-In addition to the literature-based analysis of existing policy and governance frameworks, the work will draw from / reflect the insights from the exemplars under WP2.
-Furthermore, the analysis will be closely linked to support the work on instruments under WP4, especially the assessment of gaps and needs assessment for integration of EC/NC concepts under Task 4.1.1. - o ETH: Christian Hirschi - ETH will be responsible for sub-task 3.4.4.
-The work will address the overall research question of how scale and jurisdiction issues (including place specific policy styles) affect the successful implementation of ES policies.
+Understanding of ecosystem functions of ES/NC and corresponding socioeconomic conditions will be essential to take into consideration.
+Property (and user) rights have been selected as the most salient institution, hence a special sub-task on this.
+The work in sub-task 3.4.4 will address the overall research question of how scale and jurisdiction issues (including place specific policy styles) affect the successful implementation of ES policies.
 Theoretically, the research will assess and synthesize the current ES literature from an angle of multi-level governance and will draw on the typology of governance modes developed in sub-task 3.4.1.
-Empirically, the work will be based mainly on case analyses from the Swiss Alps and the Central Alps Exemplars as well as broader findings on the integration of the ES/NC concept in current policies (sub-task 3.4.3).
-The results will allow the formulation of policy recommendations to foster adequate governance structures that allow a better implementation of place and level specific ES/NC policies (WP4, in part. sub-task 4.5.3).
+Empirically, the work will be based mainly on case analyses from the Mallorca Exemplar as well as broader findings on the integration of the ES/NC concept in current policies (sub-task 3.4.3).
+The results will allow the formulation of policy recommendations to foster adequate governance structures that allow a better implementation of place and level specific ES/NC policies (WP4, in part. subtask 4.5.3).